OscarGomezGonzalezz/MERN-App-/README.md

 2. brew start mongodb-community
 3. For checking the connection in shell: mongosh "mongodb+srv://cluster0.7m91o.mongodb.net/" --apiVersion 1 --username oscar

+IMPORTANT: WHEN TESTING IT WITH POSTMAN:
+Authorization: {token} <--- WITHOUT ADDING "Token" OR "Bearer" before the token itself

 Before inizialising the backend, we have to create a .env file, inside the /backend folder, with our secret key: JWT_SECRET=example
 For security reasons, add this file to the .gitignore

 Now, we can run the backend:
 1. cd backend
 2. nodemon server.js

 Now, backend is ready for receiving requests from the frontend, so we run it with:
 1. cd ../frontend